 This is not the only village in Kent which features Wodin on it's village sign.
 Woodnesborough situated a mile from sandwich also features Wodin.
 In the Domesday survey, the village was called Wanesberge.
 Woodnesborough village centre is the Woden Hill, whence its name is derived.
 This hill is a very high mound, Edward Hasted, the 18th century Kentish topographer suggested, the hill was a burial site raised over those who fell in the battle between Ceoldred, king of Mercia and Ina king of Wessex in 715 A.D.

 Some claim Votimer the British king who died in 457 is buried there.
 And the village is the woodnesbeorb of the Anglo Saxon chronicle which says Vortimer desired to be buried near where the Saxons used to land being persuaded that his bones would deter them.
-One of streets in the village is called `Cold Friday street' and certainly derives from the Saxon words Cola and Friga the latter the name of the Queen of the gods Frieg.
-Near the village is Ringleton Wood which is sacred to Frieg.
+One of streets in the village is called `Cold Friday street' and certainly derives from the Saxon words Cola and Friga the latter the name of the Queen of the gods Frigg.
+Near the village is Ringleton Wood which is sacred to Frigg.

 No comments: